gSchool/ada-CS-Fundamentals-Internship/07-algorithms/04-sliding-window.md

 ![Sliding Window with an Array](images/sliding-window-array.png)

-We can make our window as small or large as we would like to solve a problem, but we must be interested in looking at contiguous - meaning adjacent - subsections of the sequence.
+We can make our window as small or large as we would like to solve a problem, but we must be interested in looking at contiguous - meaning adjacent and maintaining order - subsections of the sequence.
 If we are interested in combining non-adjacent sections of the larger sequence into a subsequence, we need to use a different strategy.
 To accommodate noncontiguous subsequences, we would need to split our window and in most cases it would be difficult to know when we had examined all the subsequences we were interested in.

 ![Comparing Contiguous and NonContiguous Subsequences](images/contiguous-v-noncontiguous.png)